MrPierre1/vue-dictionary/README.md

   * I think about styling last and it has bitten me in the butt
 * Writing tests in nightwatch was painless and saved me some time

-# Running.
+# Running the app/tests.
+1. cd into the project directory
-1. npm install
+2. npm install
 2. node nodeserver.js
-3. Navigate to your browser on localhost:5000
+3. Go to localhost:5000 on your browser
-4. To run the tests - ./node_modules/.bin/nightwatch --config nightwatch.conf.BASIC
+4. To run the tests -  "./node_modules/.bin/nightwatch --config nightwatch.conf.BASIC"